What’s the best nakiri knife?

 - Very lightweight

 MAC is a popular Japanese knife brand known for their lightweight, super thin and sharp blades.
 Their blades are made with a rust-resistant Molybdenum Vanadium Steel with a hardness rating of HRC 57-61.

-If you’re not a fan of Amazon, there are plenty of great Japanese knife stores you can nakiri knives buy from.
+If you’re not a fan of any of the above nakiri knives, there are plenty of other options for you to shop around.
 Here are a few places to consider: